wp-plugins/backup-by-vogapress/readme.txt

 Your backup data is stored in multiple datacenters in the cloud.
 They will always be available to access from our user interface for review and restore.

-= Is the data secured? =
+= Is my data safe? =

-The data transfered between your server and VOGAPress data center are through secured HTTPs channels.
-It does require your hosting server supports PHP Curl.
+The data transferred between the WordPress server and VOGAPress data center are through secured HTTPs channels.
+It does require server supports of PHP Curl library.

 = Does my server require special setup? =